 The Elgin Courier has been reporting Elgin news since 1890.
 Miles Hill, Elgin's first lawyer founded the Elgin Courier.
 A year after its establishment, the Courier was purchased by S.T.
 Cain and moved upstairs over O'Connor's store where the paper was published for the following ten years.
 The paper was pasted on through various owners until in 1901 when J.O.
 Smith and his father, Dr. W.C.
 Smith purchased the paper.
 The son became sole owner shortly thereafter and continued building the paper over the next 46 years.
 Smith grew the Courier from a small operation into one of the most modern and well equipped plants found in any small Texas town.
 Many young men learned the printer's trade in Smith's plant.
 Some established papers of their own elsewhere.
 Others joined the dailies in some of Texas' larger cities.

-It all started way back in the late 1800s.
-That is when Henry Meyer hitched a ride from Germany to the United States, bringing his recipe for smoked sausage all the way to Texas.
-Then, around 1915, Henry taught his son, Rudolf Karl Georg (R.G.)
+In the late 1800s, Henry Meyer hitched a ride from Germany to the United States, bringing his recipe for smoked sausage all the way to Texas.
+Around 1915, Henry taught his son, Rudolf Karl George (R.G.)
 Meyer, the secrets of his mouthwatering sausage.
-Soon, R.G. was the hit of his friends, making up big batches of sausage for them every chance he got.
-With some prodding from his fans, R.G. was persuaded to start marketing the tasty sausage, and founded Meyer’s Elgin Sausage Company in 1949.
-The famous sausage was made without any fancy preservatives, and was smoked in a little smokehouse right on the Meyer’s property.
-R.G. had great success selling his product locally, and figured he might as well sell it to Austin and other Central Texas communities.
-This started the wholesale end of the business, which is now the largest part of the Meyer’s sausage operation.
+The famous sausage was smoked in a little smokehouse right on the Meyer’s property.
+He began selling to Central Texas communities which started the wholesale end of the business.
 In 1959, R.G.’s son, F.W.
-(Buddy) Meyer, took over his father’s company.
+(Buddy) Meyer, took over.
 Buddy continued to build the family business, and Meyer’s sausage became legendary throughout the state of Texas.
-Buddy stuck firmly to his family’s commitment to quality, and the company continued to grow.
-Finally in 1989 Gregg and Gary Meyer became the fourth generation of sausage makers to carry on the family tradition and opened and in 1998 they opened Meyer’s Elgin Smokehouse BBQ restaurant, where not only is their famous sausage sold, but also brisket, pork ribs, pork steaks, turkey breast, and pepper lime chicken halves.
-Meyer's Smokehouse has been continuously voted Best BBQ in Elgin from 2004 – 2008 along with winning many other honors and awards.
-Meyer's also serves up some of the best steak and fajita catering in Texas.
+Finally in 1989 Gregg and Gary Meyer became the fourth generation of sausage makers to carry on the family tradition and opened and in 1998 they opened Meyer’s Elgin Smokehouse BBQ restaurant.

-Meyer's products continue to be sold in grocery stores throughout the Central Texas area and can be shipped nationwide @ www.meyerselginsausage.com or by calling 1-800-MRS-OINK.
-Meyer’s just launched the third flavor in its BBQ sauces, Honey Mesquite, which began going on the grocery shelves on the first of March 2009, and its newest jerky, Sweet and Hot, started production last fall.
-All of Meyer’s delicious meats are made at its sausage plant in Elgin, Texas.
+Meyer's products continue to be sold in grocery stores throughout the Central Texas area and can be shipped nationwide at www.meyerselginsausage.com or by calling 1-800-MRS-OINK.
+All of Meyer’s delicious meats are made at its sausage plant in Elgin.